Top of the World (1997 film): Production

 Chap Taylor had written the screenplay on spec, describing it as Die Hard in a Las Vegas casino, Taylor and his agent had pitched the script to Paramount Pictures, but they weren’t interested.
 The script was then sent to producers Avi Lerner and Elie Samaha, who read the script and wanted to produce it.

 According to Taylor, he saw an early cut of the film, and requested to have his name taken off, he was credited under the pseudonym, Bart Madison.
 Taylor further explained that an associate of Peter Weller's had rewritten the entire script.

+Shooting took place on-location in Las Vegas, Nevada, and at the Hoover Dam.

+Release

+The film premiered on video in Hungary in September 10, 1997, and was released in the United States on September 26, 1998.
+It received theatrical distribution in Singapore and Portugal.